Arizona governor blocks cash from schools mandating masks

 District officials did not immediately return a message from The Associated Press seeking comment.
 According to the district dashboard, there are 18 active COVID-19 cases across the district.

-Associated Press writers Jacques Billeaud and Terry Tang contributed to this report.
+Associated Press writers Jacques Billeaud, Terry Tang and Anita Snow contributed to this report.